Saudi women defy driving ban in online photos, video clips

 One female activist, speaking on condition of anonymity, said the publication of the video clips and photographs was the first part of a two-stage campaign designed to change attitudes.

-In the second stage, women with international driving licences will be asked to get behind the wheel on October 26.
+In the second stage, women with international driving licenses will be asked to get behind the wheel on October 26.

-"To drive with a licence should not be against the law," she told Reuters, adding that many Saudis, including senior officials, had become more open to the idea of women driving.
+"To drive with a license should not be against the law," she told Reuters, adding that many Saudis, including senior officials, had become more open to the idea of women driving.

 "The authorities, the country, how people think has changed," she said.